john-kheir/home/docs/interacting/commands/btrfs.md

 <a id="subvol_list"></a>
 ## btrfs.subvol_list

-Lists all subvolume under a path.
+Lists all subvolumes under a given path.

 arguments:
 ```javascript